De-Bux/De-Bux/README.md

 1. Install <a href="https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en">React DevTools</a>.

-2. Install De-Bux to your chrome://extensions.
+2. Install <a href="https://chrome.google.com/webstore/detail/debux/ooihnkghpifccalpfakdnlolfaiidfjp?authuser=1">De-Bux</a> to your chrome://extensions.
 Change to developer mode and "Load Unpacked" the build folder.

 3. Run your React-Redux application or open a site that uses React Fiber.